tomrishworth/static-site/README.md

 ## Directory Structure

 Working files are in the `src` directory and are compiled into the `build` directory.
+Any sass files placed in the components or elements directories will be imported automatically.

 ## Handlebars templates